Caucasus: Energy and mineral resources

 The Caucasus has many economically important minerals and energy resources, such as gold, silver, copper, iron ore, manganese, tungsten, zinc, oil, natural gas, and coal (both anthracite coal and brown).

 Sport

-Krasnaya Polyana is a popular centre of mountain skiing and a snowboard venue.
+Krasnaya Polyana is a popular center of mountain skiing and a snowboard venue.
 The 2015 European Games is the first in the history of the European Games to be held in Azerbaijan.